-I don’t remember exactly what year it was, that I first told Michael Rios about the Star.
+I don’t remember exactly what year it was, that I first told Michael Rios about the modern Star.
 Probably 2014.

 I sent him a latex file, where I was looking at the symplectic Penrose map from the eight dimensional integers down into the plane.
 Then I wrote down the area of the pentagram, thinking about some work of Hodges, and explicitly mentioned the Star of David as the hexagonal analog.
 And I was putting quaternions in there too.